Mill Hill East tube station: Main line

 Mill Hill East station was built by the Edgware, Highgate and London Railway (EH&LR) on its line from Finsbury Park station to Edgware station.
 Before the line was opened it was purchased in July 1867 by the larger Great Northern Railway (GNR), whose main line from King's Cross ran through Finsbury Park on its way to Potters Bar and the north.
 The station, originally named Mill Hill, opened along with the railway to Edgware on 22 August 1867 in what was then rural Middlesex.

 The line was built as a double track formation, but only a single track was laid, with the intention of doubling the track when traffic developed.
 When the GNR opened a branch from Finchley Central to High Barnet in April 1872, traffic on that section was greater and the second track between Finchley Central and Edgware was never laid.
 For most of its history the service between those two stations was operated as a shuttle.

-After the 1921 Railways Act created the Big Four railway companies, the GNR became part of the London and North Eastern Railway (LNER) in 1923.
+After the Railways Act 1921 created the Big Four railway companies, the GNR became part of the London and North Eastern Railway (LNER) in 1923.
 The station was given its present name on 1 March 1928.